Understanding HFO-1234ze and HFA-152a: A Formulato...

 • Cost sensitivity is significant – Current commercial supply dynamics generally position HFA-152a at a lower cost relative to newer ultra-low-GWP propellants.
 This can improve overall product cost efficiency, although long-term pricing may evolve with regulatory shifts and market demand.

 • Regulatory pathway uncertainty is acceptable – While regulators do not prohibit HFA-152a, its flammability classification can lead to additional scrutiny regarding safety, risk assessment, and manufacturing controls.
-Organizations with regulatory expertise and flexibility in development timelines are better positioned to manage potential extended review cycles.
+Organisations with regulatory expertise and flexibility in development timelines are better positioned to manage potential extended review cycles.

 When Either Option Requires Expert Evaluation: